 The midterm exam will encompass materials covered in Lectures 1 through 5.
-It is scheduled on Wednesday October 28th, 2014 from 6:00pm (sharp!) to 8:00pm.
 The midterm exam will start promptly at the scheduled start time and students are reminded to ensure they arrive at the exam location in advance (i.e. at least 10 minutes prior to the start time).
 The exact format of the midterm exam will be announced closer to the exam date.
 If you have any conflict with the midterm due to another lecture, tutorial or exam you must notify your instructor about the conflict by the 3rd meeting and provide a ROSI printout of your timetable to support the conflict.
 This information will be confirmed by the Rotman Commerce Office before a student will be allowed to write during the conflict time.